-May 17, 2024 - Bid Documents
+April 17, 2025 - Issued for Bid

 WARNING: THIS RECORD CONTAINS SENSITIVE SECURITY INFORMATION THAT IS CONTROLLED IN 49 CFR PART 1520.
 NO PART OF THIS RECORD MAY BE DISCLOSED TO PERSONS WITHOUT A "NEED TO KNOW", AS DIRECTED IN 49 CFR PART 1520, EXCEPT WITH THE WRITTEN PERMISSION OF THE ADMINISTRATOR OR THE TRANSPORTATION SECURITY ADMINISTRATION OR THE SECRETARY OF TRANSPORTATION.
 UNAUTHORIZED RELEASE MAY RESULT IN CIVIL PENALTY OR OTHER ACTION.
-FOR US GOVERNMENT AGENCIES, PUBLIC DISCLOSURE IS GOVERNED BY 5 USC 552 AND 49 CFF PART 1520.'
+FOR US GOVERNMENT AGENCIES, PUBLIC DISCLOSURE IS GOVERNED BY 5 USC 552 AND 49 CRF PART 1520.'
 ALL OTHER DOCUMENTS SHALL BE MARKED OFFICIAL USE ONLY - PUBLIC AVAILABILITY TO BE DETERMINED UNDER 5 USC 552.